Employees of the Company

 Paid Family Leave

 GPSC provides paid family leave to employees in a form of personal leave.
-This leave is a paid leave that GPSC employees can take to take care for their child, spouse, partners, parent, sibling, or others designated relation with a physical or mental health condition
+This leave is a paid leave that GPSC employees can take to take care for their child, spouse, partners, parent, sibling, or others designated relation with a physical or mental health condition GPSC employees allow to take personal leave up to 10 days.

 GPSC Group supports employment without discrimination against individuals from diverse backgrounds as well as embraces and values the importance of individual differences in terms of race, gender, religion, socio-economic status, age, place of origin, education, and physical abilities.
 GPSC recognizes that the diversity of its human resources will help the company creatively respond to different customer needs and changes in the nature of business, sustainably contributing benefits to the company.

-Updated as of February 2023
+Updated as of February 2025

 The content above is based on the sustainability reporting standards of the Global Reporting Initiative (GRI Standards) and externally validated and verified for data accuracy at the "Limited Assurance" level.